 The Phil & Penny Knight Campus for Accelerating Scientific Impact (KCASI) is a new initiative to expand the University of Oregon’s strengths in interdisciplinary scientific research and dramatically shorten the timeline between discovery and societal impact.
 Made possible by a $500 million lead gift from Penny and Phil Knight, co-founder of Nike, who earned a business degree at the UO in 1959, the first phase of this ambitious project is a 160,000 sf world-class facility embracing research, training and entrepreneurship in a nimble scientific enterprise.

-The design features two L-shaped towers that face each other as “clasped hands”, cradling an elevated terrace and courtyard and are joined above by a transparent connector.
+The design features two L-shaped towers that face each other as “clasped hands” cradling an elevated terrace and courtyard, joined above by a transparent connector.
 On the southern façade, a skin of folded glass panels emulates water cascading over rock formations and provides shading for the glass curtain wall behind.
 Counterbalancing the activity of the public-facing façade, the northern sides of the two towers embrace simplicity in an unadorned glass curtain wall system that reveals the building structure.
-The design emphasizes transparency, exposing the impact of science to the community.
+The design emphasizes transparency to showcase the impact of science to the community.

 AEI Affiliated Engineers